“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 So now he had something to tease Saitou about this evening.
 What did he get all dressed up for in silver?
 Was he embarrassed enough about wearing red — a closet fan, perhaps? — that he only wore it around the house?
 And did he start to lose track of who he was whenever he put on anything besides the somewhat appalling number of uniforms he seemed to own?
 True, there wasn’t much fodder for teasing in any of this, but Sano wanted to tease him, so anything would do.
 He would certainly need some kind of edge when training began.

-Whether he was looking forward to or dreading the upcoming session he couldn’t quite decide, especially remembering the strange sensation of last night in response to the gleam in Saitou’s eye when he’d mentioned pleasure at the prospect of beating Sano’s ass.
+Whether he looked forward to or dreaded the upcoming session he couldn’t quite decide, especially remembering the strange sensation of last night in response to the gleam in Saitou’s eye when he’d mentioned pleasure at the prospect of beating Sano’s ass.
 Sano must really be pining for Kenshin, to have seen that ruthlessly eager sparkle, heard that casually deadly tone, and still be here.

 The time remaining before the officer would arrive home was small enough that Sano decided just to stick around waiting for him.
 (This choice was definitely not influenced at all by the idea that Saitou might be willing to feed him again, an opportunity the very hungry Sano would surely miss if he went somewhere and came back later.)
 He stretched out on the floor of the great room, which had by now dried, and stared, lazily contemplative, at the ceiling.